 The objective of managerial accounting is to provide internal decision makers with data they can use to control, or improve, the operation of the business.
 A management report, such as a budget, is used by line managers to understand how their individual operating unit is contributing to the profitability goals of a company.
 In general, financial accounting reports are externally focused, while managerial accounting reports have an internal focus.

 Financial and managerial accounting processes will also differ in the types of reports produced by each group.
 Financial reports provide their end users with a holistic and historical account of the company's financial health.
 These reports will also follow a fairly narrowly defined format and approach.
-For example, these reports will record data as prescribed by GAPP, or Generally Accepted Accounting Principles.
+For example, these reports will record data as prescribed by GAAP, or Generally Accepted Accounting Principles.

 The most commonly compiled financial accounting reports include: